patchboard/patchboard/README.md

-# Rigger
+# Patchboard

-Rigger is (or will be) a set of libraries that allow you to construct an HTTP API around simple, sensible JSON descriptions of the resource types and of the HTTP interface.
+Patchboard is (or will be) a set of libraries that allow you to construct an HTTP API around simple, sensible JSON descriptions of the resource types and of the HTTP interface.
 The initial implementation will be Javascript for Node.js and browsers.

-**Rigger is currently pre-alpha.**
+**Patchboard is currently pre-alpha.**

 The Big Idea is that if you define the surfaces of an HTTP API using JSON (a schema to describe resources and a special structure to define the HTTP actions), almost the entire API client and a substantial chunk of the API backend can emerge, ready-to-use, through runtime code generation in any language with such facilities.

-On the client side, this would mean that once you've written the resource schemas and HTTP interface, you can immediately begin using self-assembling HTTP clients in any language Rigger has implemented.
+On the client side, this would mean that once you've written the resource schemas and HTTP interface, you can immediately begin using self-assembling HTTP clients in any language Patchboard has implemented.
 These will be very basic clients; resource composition, blocking operations, etc. would need to be implemented according to the needs of the application.
 But the basic needs of an API client constitute the majority of the work, and the more languages you try to support, the more work it is to keep everything in sync.

-On the server side, Rigger can provide libraries that use the HTTP interface spec to generate routing/dispatching logic.
+On the server side, Patchboard can provide libraries that use the HTTP interface spec to generate routing/dispatching logic.
 The resource schemas can be used to validate request data, and possibly to automate the process of marshalling and masking resources.

 In the API backends I've previously worked on, dispatching, validating, and marshalling were the areas which suffered the most from the need for repetitiveness and the brittleness that inevitably accompanies it.
 Any distributed backend can benefit from a shared definition of resources; backends that use HTTP forward caches can benefit from the shared definition of the interface.